Blog post by written by Joanna Manero, BS Research Assistant,

 In 1854, Thomas Graham, a chemist, created the device that we see above.
 Distilled water was placed below the bell-shaped container.
 Urine was placed inside the bell-shaped container.
 At the opening of the bell-shaped container, Graham used a semi-permeable membrane made from ox bladder.
 After some time, the bell-shaped container was removed and the distilled water in the larger container was boiled dry.
 After boiling, Graham showed that the residue was composed of sodium chloride and urea.
 These are components from the urine that had passed through his semi-permeable membrane (ox bladder).
 Graham termed this process as dialysis.

 We have come a long way from using ox bladder as a semi-permeable membrane.
 Sometimes looking back at how a concept originated puts into perspective how far it has come.
-We hope that you will tune in on June 29th at 11am EDT to learn about kidney disease.

 Advanced Renal Education Program (2015) History of Hemodialysis.
 Available at: http://advancedrenaleducation.com/content/history-hemodialysis (Accessed: 13 June 2016).